 How to create an anonymous survey: Tips and examples

 Conducting an anonymous survey is one of the best practices you can use in research.
 First, if you make your survey confidential, potential respondents are more likely to participate and share their honest opinions.
-Secondly, you are ensuring that your research results can be analyzed without any bias.
+Secondly, you ensure that your research results can be analyzed without bias.

-But to do that, you need to get familiar with the best practices when conducting surveys.
-For example, even though there are numerous circumstances when it is crucial to create an anonymous survey, there are also some instances when it is not recommended.
+However, to do that, you need to become familiar with the best practices for conducting surveys.
+For example, although there are numerous circumstances when it is crucial to create an anonymous survey, there are also instances when it is not recommended.

 Additionally, you need to know how to find the right anonymous survey tool to use.